duckdb/duckdb-web/docs/data/multiple_files/overview.md

 ```

 #### Glob Syntax
-Any file name input to the read_parquet function can either be an exact filename, or use a glob syntax to read multple files that match a pattern.
+Any file name input to the read_parquet function can either be an exact filename, or use a glob syntax to read multiple files that match a pattern.

 |  Wildcard  |                        Description                        |
 |------------|-----------------------------------------------------------|